stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 he remained peaceably in K'n-yan, he would continue to be a free, privileged, and respected personage.

-  Yet in the end P&aacute;nfilo de Zamacona did court the fate so direfully hinted to him.
+  Yet in the end Pánfilo de Zamacona did court the fate so direfully hinted to him.
 True, he did not really expect to encounter it; but the nervous latter part of his manuscript makes it clear that he was prepared to face its possibility.
 What gave him a final hope of scatheless escape from K'n-yan was his growing mastery of the art of dematerialisation.
 Having studied